publicdocs-platform/fire-monitor-bot/README.md

 ## Features

-* Sources fire summary from the National Fire Situational Awareness tool and from GeoMAC
+* Sources fire summary from the NWCG NFSA, USGS GeoMAC, and CAL FIRE
-* Sources perimeter info from GeoMAC
+* Sources perimeter info from USGS GeoMAC
 * Sources satellite fire detection from MODIS and VIIRS I (NASA/NOAA via Forest Service Active Fire Mapping)
 * Creates a multi-layer base map from USGS, US Census Bureau and other federal govt data sets
 * Determines location of fire relative to named populated places from the Census Bureau